Michal-Murawski-homasha/video-rental/README.md

 The registration form has build in validation that checks the correctness of all filled fiedls (including checking that passwords are identical).<br>
 After logging in, the status (name and surname and avatar logged in person) is diplayed.<br>
 Data on movies and customers and rental history and employees can be sorted.<br>
-The search engine allows you to search by any phrase in one of four categories (sorting does't work here yet).
+The search engine allows you to search by any phrase in one of four categories (sorting doesn't work here yet).